evilsocket/opensnitch/wiki/block-lists.md

 **Important note:** This feature may not work if your system uses `systemd-resolved` to resolve domains.
 Compiling `opensnitch-dns.c` [eBPF module](https://github.com/evilsocket/opensnitch/tree/master/ebpf_prog) may help to workaround this problem.
 If blocklists don't work, change your nameserver in `/etc/resolv.conf` to 1.1.1.1, 9.9.9.9, etc... and see if it works.

+  - If you use systemd-resolved, remember to allow it connect only to your DNS nameservers (1.1.1.1, 9.9.9.9, etc), port 53.

 ---

 How to add a global rule to block ads or trackers:
 ---

 1. Create a new rule: `000-block-domains`
+   - Take into account that rules are checked in alphabetical order.

 2. Check `[x] Enable`, `[x] Priority`, `Duration: always`, `[x] To this list of domains`
 ![image](https://user-images.githubusercontent.com/2742953/115916860-addcf500-a475-11eb-86f4-af2c645aa2ba.png)